-- Trending metrics are calculated daily and the calculation starts the day after a release.
-Trending metrics work only in active Salesforce orgs.
+- (1) Important: For the package without Chatter, you only get: two home dashboards and the Overview, Members, and Licenses Usage dashboards. - Note: - Trending metrics are calculated daily and the calculation starts the day after a release.
+Trending metrics work only in Salesforce orgs with an active status.
 To collect trending metrics in non-active orgs, contact Salesforce. - Filtering is not supported on standard report types.